writeson/flask_api_with_versions/README.md

 cd <cloned directory>
 pyenv local 3.9.6
 python -m venv .venv
+source .venv/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-This will clone the repository into a directory, install a Python virtual environment in that directory, update the `pip` command and install the Python module requirements of the project.
+This will clone the repository into a directory, install a Python virtual environment in that directory, activate that virtual environment update the `pip` command and install the Python module requirements of the project.

 # Running the application